oran1248/marrs/README.md

 ## Caveat

 Marrs wasn't tested on all the platforms and devices.
-If you run into a bug, you can [open an issue](issues), or even better than that - fix it and create a PR. create a PR with the fix.
+If you run into a bug, you can [open an issue](issues), or even better than that - fix it and create a PR.

 ## Running Tests